-The new leather alternative is said to emit 85 per cent less CO2 in its production and 99 per cent less water than traditional leather
+The new leather alternative is said to emit 85 per cent less CO2 in its production than traditional leather, while using 99 per cent less water

-Spotted: Danish plant-based Beyond Leather has created a plant-based leather alternative made by combining the leftovers from apple juice and cider production with natural rubber.
+Spotted: Danish company Beyond Leather has created a plant-based leather alternative made by combining the leftovers from apple juice and cider production with natural rubber.

 According to Beyond Leather, apple waste is excellent for providing a soft yet sturdy leather-like finish.
 The high content of short fibre and polymers can be activated, providing the necessary strength and stiffness, co-founder Hannah Michaud says.

 The company sources the apple waste from a small Danish juice producer which produces 500 to 600 tons of waste every year.
 “Roughly 25 per cent of an apple goes to waste after pressing it for juice or cider,” Beyond Leather co-founder Hannah Michaud told Dezeen.